gvwilson/thirdbit/src/fiction/bear/index.md

 "Come on, honored," she said.
 "Let's go find some chai."

+<p class="centered">* * *</p>

-*The garrison house was still that night when a quiet voice only Princess Ogmin could hear told her to get dressed.
+The garrison house was still that night when a quiet voice only Princess Ogmin could hear told her to get dressed.
 She was puzzled because it was dark outside and Dolly was still snoring next door, but the princess was used to being puzzled.
-The itchy tingling under the little wooden ring on her right hand bothered her, but only a little.*
+The itchy tingling under the little wooden ring on her right hand bothered her, but only a little.

-*Quietly,
+Quietly,
 because the voice told her that it was important to be quiet, she put on her clothes and gingerly opened her door.
-She wasn't surprised by the two raccoons waiting for her, their dark eyes reflecting light from the tiny dayglass lantern one carried in its paw.*
+She wasn't surprised by the two raccoons waiting for her, their dark eyes reflecting light from the tiny dayglass lantern one carried in its paw.

-*The raccoons shepherded her down the corridor to the narrow staircase the staff used when they were emptying chamber pots or simply wanted to stay out of sight.
+The raccoons shepherded her down the corridor to the narrow staircase the staff used when they were emptying chamber pots or simply wanted to stay out of sight.
 One scampered ahead to sniff for trouble while the other stayed with her.
 Her vague worry at being awake in the middle of the night started to solidify.
-She should—and then the ring tingled and the "should" evaporated.*
+She should—and then the ring tingled and the "should" evaporated.

-*"All clear," the lead raccoon hissed.
+"All clear," the lead raccoon hissed.
 Princess Ogmin descended one careful step at a time, brow furrowed in concentration.
-She didn't know why it was so important for her not to wake anyone, only that it was.*
+She didn't know why it was so important for her not to wake anyone, only that it was.

-*The servants' quarters were two floors down, in the upper basement.
+The servants' quarters were two floors down, in the upper basement.
 One more flight brought them to the lower basement.
 The air was cool and damp.
 She shivered suddenly.